ciwchris/vocab-story-time/README.md

 Landing page for a podcast for learning and remembering new or unfamiliar words.

+## Prompts

+Provide a definition for the following words and provide examples: _

+Create a short story using the words: _.
+Do not include quotes in the story

+Create another unique short story using the words: _.
+Do not include quotes in the story.

 ## Commands

 | Command                | Action                                           |